 Butter can be kept unrefrigerated for several days, but conservative estimates put the shelf life of room temperature butter at one to two days, at most.
 The ambient temperature of the room will determine how quickly the butter spoils; keeping it at 65 degrees Fahrenheit or below is best.
 In addition, butter absorbs odor easily, so keep it sealed in an airtight container to preserve freshness and taste; this will also help keep bacteria away.

 If you've got an excess of butter and need a long-term option, store it in the freezer.
-Simply wrap it in aluminum foil or seal it in a heavy-duty freezer bag and freeze for as long as six months if unsalted--also called sweet cream--or nine months if salted.
+Simply wrap it in aluminum foil or seal it in a heavy-duty freezer bag and freeze for as long as 6 months if unsalted--also called sweet cream--or 9 months if salted.
 To thaw, set the butter in the refrigerator or on the counter, or quick-thaw it by cutting it into small pieces and leaving it on a baking sheet at room temperature.

 When to Toss